Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_3_x-tab-DHF403401.md

 1. Update your `gradle.properties` file based on the `gradle-GENERATED.properties` file.

-    {% include note-in-list.html type="IMPORTANT" content="Do NOT update `mlUsername` or `mlPassword` yet.
-You need the old user account to access MarkLogic Server." %}
+    {% include note-in-list.html type="IMPORTANT" content="Do NOT update `mlUsername` or `mlPassword` yet, and do NOT delete the old `mlHubUser*` and `mlHubAdmin*` properties yet.
+You need the old user accounts to access MarkLogic Server in the `mlDeploy` task." %}

     a.
-Remove the following properties.

-      - mlHubUserRole
-      - mlHubUserName
-      - mlHubUserPassword
-      - mlHubAdminRole
-      - mlHubAdminUserName
-      - mlHubAdminUserPassword

-    b.
 Add the following properties and replace the values accordingly.

       ```
       mlDHFVersion=4.3.0